didier-durand/lambda-cobol/README.template.md

 5) The SAM description is processed by AWS Lambda and CloudFormation to deploy the function.
 6) SAM CLI is used to check proper deployment.
 7) SAM CLI invokes the function synchronously.
-8) The DNS name under which the Lambda was published is obtained from the API gateway
-9) curl calls the URL with the obtained DNS to validate the proper execution of the newly deployed Lambda
+8) curl calls the URL with the obtained DNS to validate the proper execution of the newly deployed Lambda.
+The URL for curl is built   following template: https://$API_ID.execute-api.$AWS_REGION.amazonaws.com/Prod/$LAMBDA_NAME. $API_ID is dynamic and obtained via a ```aws apigateway get-rest-apis``` CLI command.

 **Note:** the version of GnuCobol currently used is v2.2.
 A version of published in December, 2020.
 But, its libcob runtime library has hardwired dependencies on very recent Linux system libraries, that are not yet available in Lambda runtime.
-We'll bump to newest GnuCobol when Lambbda runtime gets updated.
+We'll bump to newest GnuCobol when Lambda runtime gets updated.

 ## Fork and Setup